clementauger/sqlg/README.md

 It aims at:
 - handling as much db engine as possible.
 - With as little interference with sql as possible
+- remain small.
+It currently is less than 5K loc.

 It parses `.go` file which contains such kind of functions